RobJacobson/ws-dottie/docs/guides/advanced/tanstack-query.md

 - **No Persistence**: Flush dates are tracked in-memory using React refs (not localStorage) for the duration of the component lifecycle

 The cache flush date system works by:
-1. Each hook created with `createHook` for a WSF API with STATIC strategy calls `useCacheFlushDate(api.name)`
+1. Each hook created for a WSF API with STATIC strategy automatically calls `useCacheFlushDate(api.name)` internally
 2. The flush date query runs independently with a 5-minute refetch interval
 3. `useInvalidateOnFlushChange` monitors the flush date and invalidates the endpoint's cache when it changes
 4. This ensures data is refreshed only when the source data actually changes, not on a fixed schedule